Trump Official On Russian Hacking: 'A National Security Issue'

 The former vice chair of the commission, Kansas Republican Secretary of State Kris Kobach, told NPR that the agency could compare state voter data collected by the commission against immigration databases to find evidence of non-citizens who voted illegally.

 But in a sworn statement filed in court this week, Charles Herndon, the director of White House Information Technology, said that state data would not be transferred to DHS, and would instead be destroyed, pending resolution of litigation and consultation with the National Archives.
-Herndon also stated that the President's voter fraud commission "did not create any preliminary findings."
+Herndon also stated that the president's voter fraud commission "did not create any preliminary findings."

 When asked this week whether DHS would pursue the voter fraud investigation, spokesman Tyler Houlton told NPR that the agency will continue to work on "election security."